daormar/debasher/doc/design_doc_resident.md

   result.
 A hook would have to be called in the order of the input log, and replayed, like `process_data`, so that the state a module builds from it is the one it would have had without a crash.
 Not designed.
+- **Nodes that emit on their own.** Today a node acts only in reaction to what it receives, and what starts the activity of a program, the first message of a cycle or a tick of a clock, is written into an input port from outside by a source (see "source" in the Glossary).
+Whether a node should also be able to emit by itself, for example a source inside the program, is left to be assessed.
+It would need a hook that the brain thread calls when nothing arrives, so that the state a node captures stays in step with what it has sent; a pace for it, since the outbound queue has no limit; a way to finish for good; and, for a node that also has inputs, a record in the input log of where each call fell, so that a replay reproduces it.
+Reasoned, not tried.
+  Decided on 2026-09-21 to keep sources outside the program for now.
 - **Outputs that leave `process_data` as a result, not as calls to `send_data`.** Today a module calls `send_data` from inside `process_data`, at any moment of the call and any number of times.
 The alternative is that